Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Gana:

-The Gana is another beautiful tradition observed in Sikh weddings involving singing and music.
-Gana refers to the singing of traditional wedding hymns and folk songs by friends, family, and professional musicians during the wedding festivities.
+The Gana is another beautiful tradition observed at many Sikh weddings, which involves singing and music.
+Gana refers to the singing of wedding hymns and traditional wedding songs by friends, family, and professional musicians during the wedding festivities.
 The Gana adds a lively and celebratory atmosphere to the occasion with its melodious tunes and meaningful lyrics.

 Gana